Patient Information on Veneers

 - Existing fillings- the more filling you have in a tooth the less strength the veneer will have.
 Sometimes bonding can be improved by filling at the time of cementing the veneer, or if it has a fractured edge, incorporating the filling part into the actual veneer.

 - Teeth with Root canal treatment or a post – these are generally best restored with a crown.
 That doesn’t mean that other teeth cannot have veneers.

 - The bite (how your teeth come together) – how do they move across each other.

-Planning for Dental Veneers
+Planning for Dental Veneers in Mexico

 Before embarking on veneers, the crucial first stage is the consultation and examination

 This is where you need to sit down with your dentist and discuss what you are trying to achieve.
 It is crucial that the dentist understands your expectations… What do you want?
 What result are you trying to achieve?
 What is it exactly that you don’t like about the shape, size, colour or position of your teeth?
 What is your budget?.
 Once they have examined you (X-rays may be needed as part of this) they can talk you through the various treatment options that are suitable for your teeth.

 Veneer preparation is irreversible so once you have veneers, you are always going to need them and as such, and the decision should be given some proper thought.

 Ask the dentist to explain the advantages and disadvantages of porcelain veneers compared to the alternatives, such as enamel shaping, tooth bonding, porcelain crowns, teeth whitening, orthodontic treatment etc. for your set of teeth so you understand and appreciate the limitations, benefits and the different choices.
 This is what we call ‘Informed Consent’.